-To finance tuition fees and to support living expenses, students may apply for an interest-free loan from »The Friends of the ifs internationale filmschule köln Society«.
-The granting of loans is dependent on the economic situation of the applicant and the resources available.
-Repayment of the loans begins six months after graduation.
-Bachelor’s degree students may apply from the third semester.
-Master’s degree students may apply from the first semester.
+For financial assistance to cover tuition fees and/or living expenses, students may apply from their first semester for an interest-free loan from the Student Education Fund, which is run by »The Friends of the ifs internationale filmschule köln Society«.
+Approval of the interest-free loans is based on the applicant’s financial situation and the funds available.
+Repayment of the loans begins six months after graduation/termination of studies.

 Another way to finance your studies is to apply for a repayable loan.
 The collection of links in the following is not exhaustive and is only sorted in alphabetical order.

 - DAKA – Darlehenskasse der Studentenwerke im Land NRW

 - Erasmus+ Master degree loans (MA students only)

 Bachelor’s program »Film«: »The Friends of the ifs internationale filmschule köln Society« currently offers scholarships that run until the end of the Bachelor’s program, for students with outstanding academic achievement or for those who require financial assistance.
 These scholarships cover the tuition fees as well as an additional allowance to cover living expenses, paid throughout the course of studies until completion of the Bachelor’s program.
 After sucessfully passing the entrance examination, students can apply for both a scholarship and a loan.